+गुनामा Policy Name: Fraud, Waste, and Abuse

 Department: Compliance Policy Number: CO1

-Version: 13 Creation Date: 5/1/2013
+Version: 15 Creation Date: 5/1/2013

 Revised Date: 1/29/14, 1/1/17, 7/18/17, 1/12/18, Review Date: 1/12/16, 6/12/20

 1/10/19, 5/24/19, 6/20/19, 7/24/19, 1/13/20,

-11/4/20
+11/4/20, 1/5/22, 4/19/22

-- c.
-Type of Provider. - d.
-Nature of complaint. - e.
-Approximate dollars involved. - f.
-Legal and administrative disposition of the case. - 7.
-The Organization is obligated to assist with an investigation conducted by the MFCU, - OPI, their respective designees, or any or all of them.
-Specifically: - a.
-Allow inspection, evaluation, or audit of books, records, documents, files, accounts, and facilities maintained by or on behalf of UHA or by, or on behalf of, any subcontractor/external personnel. - b.
-Cooperate and require its subcontractors/external personnel to work with the MFCU and OPI, or their designees. - c.
+- b.
+Cooperate in good faith and require its subcontractors/external personnel to work with the MFCU and OPI, or their designees. - c.
 UHA will not notify or otherwise advise its subcontractor/external personnel of an investigation that the MFCU or OPI is actively engaged. - d.
 Provide copies of reports or other documentation, including requesting the information from its subcontractors/external personnel, at no cost to the MFCU and OPI, or their designees. - 8.
 At the request of OHA, UHA will supply the number of complaints of fraud and abuse that UHA has referred to the OPI and MFCU. - 9.
 OHA will be notified with an Administrative Notice within 30 days in the event a network participating provider's or subcontractor's circumstances change in such a way as to potentially affect the eligibility of that provider or subcontractor to participate in the managed care program, including the termination of the provider agreement with UHA. - 10.
 UHA will quickly notify OHA in the event it receives information about developments in a member's circumstances that may affect the member's eligibility, such as change in residence or death (42 CFR § 438.608(a)(3)). - 11.
 UHA, providers, and subcontractors shall comply with all patient abuse reporting requirements and fully cooperate with the State for purposes of ORS 124.060 et seq., ORS 419B.010 et seq., ORS 430.735 et seq., ORS 441.630 et seq., and all applicable Oregon Administrative Rules (OARs); this shall include making reports to MFCU and OPI any incident that found to have characteristics outlined in OAR 410-120-1510(2) and/or CCO Contract.
 UHA shall ensure that all subcontractors comply with this provision. - a.
 All internal and external personnel shall comply with any patient abuse allegations and will fully cooperate with any State investigations.